 The federal government has passed three major relief packages in response to COVID-19.
 The Coronavirus Aid, Relief, and Economic Security Act (CARES), the Coronavirus Response and Relief Supplemental Appropriations Act (CRRSA), and the American Rescue Plan Act (ARP).
 All included funding for K-12 education.
 The Minnesota Department of Education (MDE) is administering multiple grant opportunities from these three relief packages, along with three rounds of formula-based Elementary and Secondary School Emergency Relief (ESSER) funding that districts eligible for Title I, Part A funds received.
 Forest Lake Area Schools has received grant funding from these relief packages, and the district's grant spending plan is listed on the MDE website.

-Updated Feb.
-28, 2022 - Due to updated CDC guidance, masks will no longer be required on school buses for all Forest Lake Area Schools transportation.
-Students and bus drivers may continue to wear masks if they choose to do so, but masks will not be required.
+Masks are not required for students on school buses or in school buildings.
+Students and staff may continue to wear masks if they choose to do so, but masks will not be required.

 Handwashing and respiratory etiquette

 To reduce the spread of germs, students will be encouraged to wash hands frequently throughout the day.
 Students and staff should follow typical guidance to cover coughs and sneezes and help prevent the spread of germs in the air.